oliverc1623/oliverc1623.github.io/cs152/proposal.md

 # Crossing the Reality Gap

 Over the summer, I investigated multiple neural network (NN) architectures for autonomous navigation in simulation.
-We used a render from the Raycast module to make custom mazes for models to traverse.
+The lab and I used a renderer from the Raycast module to make custom mazes for models to traverse.
 The raycasting simulation renders a maze with a an arrow to direct the agent and a blue box, indicating the end.

 ![](/images/learner.gif)